G2Lab/pQuant/README.md

 ### Pre-encoding Statistics

+`Note`: seqtk/1.2 must be available and loaded in your environment to enable this feature.

 Before the encoding stage, pQuant generates a set of summary statistics from the input RNA-seq reads:
 - Total number of k-mers: The number of k-mers identified in the input dataset.
 - Total number of reads: The count of all reads in the dataset.